 We are seeking individuals from leading public companies, financial institutions, and/or third parties with industry expertise who are committed to improving the quality and comparability of sustainability-related disclosure to investors.
 Apart from the above, here is what’s involved:

-Sector Advisory Group members will benefit from having input into the SASB standards implementation process as well as a chance to shape the SASB board’s technical agenda and the standards going forward.
+Sector Advisory Group members will benefit from having input into the SASB standards implementation process as well as a chance to shape the SASB board’s Research Agenda and the standards going forward.

 For further information, please review the SAG Charter.